m-ruiz21/SpotifyRecommender/README.md

 The project leverages [Spotify's recommendations service](https://developer.spotify.com/documentation/web-api/reference/get-recommendations) and its ability to fine tune recommendations given song latent factors that Spotify calls 'Song Features'.

 The objective of the project, therefore, is to translate human speech to these Song Features in order to generate highly customizable recommendations.

 To achieve this, the Program leverages a BERT model fine-tuned for the regression task of predicting the Song Features.
 This model is then trained on a set of about 9-10 thousand playlists and their resulting latent factors.

 The trained model is then deployed to a flask API so the user can interact with it using the [front end interface](https://github.com/m-ruiz21/SpotifyRecommender-FrontEnd) built with Next.js, Tailwind, and Typescript.

-For more specific implementation details and how to navigate the repository, you can reference the [wiki](https://github.com/m-ruiz21/SpotifyRecommender/wiki) (recommended), the [Design Doc](https://docs.google.com/document/d/1zC-kdPw4mLZAQSHgnoq8gnnF_FW-U8kmtuk2DkBA-6E/edit?usp=sharing), or the video presentation.
+Unfortunately, there's been no time to deploy (for now) so to see the project in action you can check out our [video demo](https://www.youtube.com/watch?v=pcJfHyg4pdk) (also in the repo description).

 ## Documenation
 For specific implementation details and tips on navigating the repository, reference: